cambiotraining/hpc-intro-sanger/materials/04-lsf.md

 ```

 You may get a message saying that LSF is waiting to allocate your request (you go in the queue, just like any other job!).
-Eventually, when you get in, you will notice that your terminal will indicate you are on a different node (different from the login node).
+Eventually, when you get in, you will notice that your terminal will indicate you are on a different node: for example, instead of `farm22-head2` you may be in `node-5-10-4`.
-You can check by running `hostname`.
+You can check which compute node you're in with `hostname`.

 After you're in, you can run any commands you wish, without worrying about affecting other users' work.
-Once you are finished, you can use the command `exit` to terminate the session, and you will go back to the login node.
+Once you are finished, you can use the command `exit` (or <kbd>Ctrl</kbd> + <kbd>D</kbd>) to terminate the session, and you will go back to the login node.

 Note that, if the time you requested (with the `-W` option) runs out, your session will be immediately killed.